 - The vacuum chamber is secured and the air pumped out of it to achieve the necessary partial or full vacuum required by the customer specification

 - If necessary, test welds are performed to check for proper beam alignment and focus, beam power, weld penetration and overall quality of the weld.
-Parameters are adjusted as needed, and continually monitored during all welder operations.
+Parameters are adjusted as needed, and continually monitored during all welding operations.

 - If it is a production weld cycle, the welding operator initiates the CNC table programming and Electron Beam firing cycle.
 The parts are then Electron Beam welded.